ohmss/workshop-spring-reactive/README.md

 - **📘 All tools are installed**

-Gitpod provide everything you need to work with JAVA, NODEJS (but also python, docker and many more).
+Gitpod provides everything you need to work with JAVA, Node.JS (but also python, docker and many more).
 Open a new **TERMINAL** and enter the following command.

 #### ⚠️ COPY-PASTE IN GITPOD
-> *Some browser might block the CTRL+C and CRTL+V if that happen you can paste with right-click and paste.*
+> *Some browsers might block the CTRL+C and CRTL+V if that happen you can paste with right-click and paste.*

 >*The first time you paste something in Gitpod your might have a pop-up telling you to accept the command*